NWChemEx-Project/CMakeBuild/README.md

    `MyRepo/CMakeLists.txt`
 5. Add your tests to `MyRepo-Test/CMakeLists.txt`

-For detailed instructions can be found [here](dox/ExtendingNWChemExBase.md).
+More detailed instructions can be found [here](dox/ExtendingNWChemExBase.md).